vidardb/vidardb/docker_image/README.md

 # Run PostgreSQL with VidarDB in Docker

 We can easily deploy PostgreSQL with VidarDB in a Docker container.
-The following document will guide you to install and play with VidarDB in a few steps.
+The following document will guide you to install and play with VidarDB in one minute.

 ## Requirement